Category: New

 Wild parrot conservation groups are working hard to protect a wide diversity of parrot species.
 Lafeber is committed to helping as well with our Global Parrot conservation grant.
 This month’s spotlight takes us to Bolivia, South America, where the Conservación del Loro Boliviano Foundation is fighting to save macaws and other parrot species.

-snowy owl on perch
+snowy owl with wings spread standing on post

-Rare Snowy Owl Lands in Central Park NYC
+Rare Snowy Owl Lands In Central Park NYC

 Central Park in New York City recently saw the return a fluffy white visitor after a 130-year hiatus—a majestical snowy owl!
 On January 27, a popular birder tweeted the arrival of a snowy owl hunkering down behind a fenced area near the park’s baseball fields.
 Soon after, local birders flocked to the park for the sighting of a lifetime.
 Read on to learn more about the snowy owl and how this owl’s brief New York City appearance made headlines.